 No one sets out to be homeless.
 And yet, homelessness is a chronic social challenge across the country, as it is right here in Denver.
 We cannot abide this.
 This is not who we are, as a community, and this is not who we want to be in the future.
-There are countless reasons that someone finds themselves homeless, and those surely need to be addressed in the long term.
+There are countless reasons that someone finds themselves homeless, and those need to be addressed in different ways.

 Change our attitude towards homelessness

 We will see homeless individuals as our unhoused neighbors who deserve our attention and respect, not as people to be pushed along.
 We will treat people with dignity and create solutions that help lift people up, recognizing that doing anything else is neither humane nor kind.
 We will recognize that until we see this city from the perspective of those most in need, we will never truly see the city’s challenges, and we will work together to overcome homelessness in Denver.

 Sweeps are inhumane – they move people along to nowhere and result in individuals losing their possessions.
 The homeless sweeps that have actively moved the homeless encampments around the city have only worsened the situation and have cost the taxpayers millions of dollars – resources that could be directed towards solutions.
 We will:

 § Work with all first responders on incarceration diversion, which creates a cycle of homelessness.
 Instead, we’ll work to get people to services and support they need.

 § Provide temporary lockers for people to store their items while looking for work.

 § Deploy more mental health and social workers to meet people on the streets to establish what category they fall into and what services they require.
 The City can serve in a role to break down silos and coordinate services between providers to help leverage resources.